 For this, he puts himself in the user’s place and tests the new project’s functionality.

-In some essence, the QA tester is the first program user.
+In some essence, the software QA testers and tester is the first program user.
 So he, as a user, must test all the program functionality and think through all the options for user interaction with this program.

 That is, what we know about this work: